An Enquiry Concerning the Principles of Morals

 An Enquiry Concerning the Principles of Morals is a book by Scottish enlightenment philosopher David Hume.
 In it, Hume argues (among other things) that the foundations of morals lie with sentiment, not reason.

 An Enquiry Concerning the Principles of Morals (EPM) is the enquiry subsequent to the Enquiry Concerning Human Understanding (EHU).
 Thus, it is often referred to as his "second Enquiry".
 It was written whilst Hume was living at his brother's country house, some short time after his mother's death, and originally published in 1751, three years after the first Enquiry.
 Hume first discusses ethics in A Treatise of Human Nature (in Book 3 - "Of Morals").
 He later extracted and expounded upon the ideas he proposed there in his second Enquiry.
 In his short autobiographical work, My Own Life (1776), Hume states that his second Enquiry was "of all my writings, historical, philosophical, or literary, incomparably the best".

 Summary

 Method

 Hume's approach in the second Enquiry is largely an empirical one.
-Instead of beginning his moral inquiry with questions of how morality ought to operate, he investigate primarily how we actually do make moral judgments.
+Instead of beginning his moral inquiry with questions of how morality ought to operate, he investigates primarily how we actually do make moral judgments.
 As Hume puts it: